 Do not wear deodorant or any other powders, perfumes or locations under your arms or breast area on the day of your appointment.
 Residues produced by these items could show up on and interfere with your images.

 Wear comfortable clothing to your appointment.
 Because you will be asked to remove all of your clothes from the waist up, you may wish to dress in two pieces.
 Gowns will be available for you to wear prior to your exam.

 Bring all previous mammography images to your appointment if you had them taken outside the Catholic Health network.

-Once in the mammography room, a specially trained breast technician will perform an initial examination of your breasts for abnormalities.
-She will then position one breast on the mammogram system.
-A soft plastic paddle will compress the breast.
-This compression is necessary to even out the breast tissue so that the entire breast is X-rayed and small tumors are not obscured by overlapping tissue.
-Compression also provides better images by reducing motion and X-ray scatter.
+Once in the mammography room, a specially trained breast technologist will position one of your breasts on the mammogram unit.
+A plastic paddle will compress the breast.
+This compression is necessary to even out the breast tissue so that the entire breast is scanned and small tumors are not obscured by overlapping tissue.

-The technician will stand behind a glass plate and take the first breast X-ray.
+The technologist will stand behind a glass plate and take the first breast image.
 She will then reposition you to take a side view of the same breast.
-The procedure will then be repeated with the other breast, for a total of four X-rays or two of each breast.
-If your breasts are very large or if you have implants, four X-rays might be taken of each breast.
+The procedure will then be repeated with the other breast.
+If your breasts are very large, or if you have breast implants, extra images will be needed to make sure your exam is complete.

 We will bill your insurance company directly.
 Please bring your insurance card and referral/authorization form on the day of your exam.

 Cancer Services Programs of Western New York (CSPWNY) provide free breast, cervical, and colon cancer screenings to uninsured women and men in all seven counties of Western New York.
 With enrollment in this program, free screenings, diagnostics, and treatment services are available at most Catholic Health sites.
 Please call CSPWNY to enroll.